danmaps/VisDrone-Dataset/README.md

 ## Download

-Note that the bounding box annotations of test-dev are avalialbe.
+Note that the bounding box annotations of test-dev are available.
 Researchers can use test-dev to publish papers. testset-challenge is used for VisDrone2020 Challenge and the annotations is unavailable.

 ### Task 1: Object Detection in Images